Generalizing the de Finetti--Hewitt--Savage theorem: On empirical measures induced by hyperfinitely many random variables sampled from a Radon distribution

-Combining with Lemma \ref{bounded function transfer result}, we can interject a ${^*}\mathbb{P}$-integral in the approximate equation \eqref{many closed subsets of ps}, which will be useful in our proof of de Finetti's theorem in the next section.
-We state that as a corollary,
+Combining with Lemma \ref{bounded function transfer result}, we can interject a ${^*}\mathbb{P}$-integral in the approximate equation \eqref{many closed subsets of ps}, which, after passing down to Loeb measures, yields the following corollary which is a crucial tool in our generalization of the de Finetti--Hewitt--Savage theorem in the main body of the paper.

 \begin{corollary} Suppose $S$ is a Hausdorff space.
 Let $N \in {^*}\mathbb{N}$ and let $P_N$ be as in \eqref{definition of P}.
-Let $({^*}\ps, {L_{P_N}}({^*}\mathcal{B}(\prs)), LP_N)$ be the associated Loeb space.
+Let $({^*}\ps, {L_{P_N}}({^*}{\sigmabprs}), LP_N)$ be the associated Loeb space.
 Let $\mathscr{P}_N = LP_N \circ \st^{-1}$, which is a Radon measure on $\prs$.
 Then for finitely many Borel subsets $B_1, \ldots, B_k$ of $S$, we have:

 \end{corollary}